mcgilldinglab/scSemiProfiler/README.md

 **c**, Deep Generative Inference: This phase uses a VAE-GAN-based model to estimate single-cell data for a target sample.
 In its three-stage training, the model initially reconstructs the representative cells, and then produces target cells by analyzing the differences between the two samples as indicated by the bulk data.

 **d**, Representative Selection Decision: Decisions are made on selecting additional representatives, considering budget limits and current representative effectiveness.
 An active learning algorithm, leveraging bulk data and the generative model insights, identifies new optimal representatives.
 These are then sequenced (**b**) and serve as and integrated as new references in the single-cell inference process (**c**).
+This active learning step is optional if the user prefers the all-in-one “global mode”.

 **e**, Comprehensive Downstream Analyses: This final panel highlights the extensive analyses possible with semi-profiled single-cell data.
 It underscores the model’s ability to yield deep, diverse insights, demonstrating the full potential and broad applicability of the semi-profiled data.